Riggers1812/Riggers1812/README.md

 ## Hi there, welcome! :wave:

-I am a Business Intelligence Developer | Data Solutions Builder who enjoys turning complex business challenges into practical, data-driven solutions.
+I am a Business Intelligence Developer and Data Solutions Builder who enjoys turning complex business challenges into practical, data-driven solutions.
 I’m passionate about learning new skills and using data to make a meaningful impact—whether that’s solving business problems, helping others grow, or improving the world around me.

 I believe the best data solutions are the ones people trust, understand and use to make better decisions.

 I believe in leaving things better than I found them.
 That means sharing knowledge to create joy and happiness, supporting those around me, and caring for the environment—making it cleaner, tidier, and healthier through everyday actions.

+I enjoy working at the intersection of data, technology and business, building solutions that simplify complexity and create lasting value.

 ### 💡 Personal Motto

->**Building Systems Behind Better Decisions**
+> **Building Systems Behind Better Decisions**

 ---